Mirror Mirror (Solid Base song)

-"Mirror Mirror" is a 1996 song recorded by Swedish-Norwegian Eurodance group Solid Base, released as the third single from their debut album, Finally (1996).
+"Mirror Mirror" is a song recorded by Swedish-Norwegian Eurodance group Solid Base, released in 1996 by Remixed Records as the third single from their debut album, Finally (1996).
 Performed by lead vocalist Isabelle Heitman, who also co-wrote the lyrics, and rapper Thomas Nordin (aka Teo T.), it was a huge hit in Norway, peaking at number six and spending a total of 11 weeks within VG-lista.
 But it topped the radio chart Ti i skuddet in April 1996.
 The single sold to gold.
-The accompanying music video was made by Norwegian broadcaster NRK and filmed in Frognerparken in Oslo.
+The accompanying music video was made by Norwegian broadcaster NRK and filmed in Frognerparken, Oslo.